Timeless configuration space and the emergence of classical behavior: The Jacobi metric

 \section{The Jacobi metric}

 The Jacobi version of the Maupertuis principle establishes some instances when dynamics can be viewed as geodesic motion in an associated Riemannian manifold.
 That is, if the action can be written as

 for a system defined in a Riemannian manifold, $(M, g)$, with {\emph smooth} potential $U$, the extremal trajectories of $S$ with energy $E = T + U$ coincide with the extremals (geodesics) of the length functional \be L[\gamma]=\int |\gamma|ds \ee defined in $(M, h)$, where $h$ is the constructed Jacobi metric, conformally related to $g$ by $h = 2(E - V)g$, for $E>V$, and the norm is calculated using this metric.\footnote{Note that for $E<V$ we have an imaginary length functional.
 Accordingly, tunneling emerges from paths that extremize the Euclidean action, or seen otherwise, as paths that are themselves imaginary.
 We do not want to expand on this subject here.
-For more information on this \cite{Turok_real_time}, and on how to obtain the correct tunneling amplitude from a real path integral, see \cite{Tanizaki}. }
+For more information on this \cite{Turok_real_time}, and on how to obtain the correct tunneling amplitude from a real path integral, see \cite{Tanizaki}. } In general I will call \emph{a Jacobi metric}, any metric in configuration space whose geodesics are extremal paths of the action.

-For example, in the BWS formulation of general relativity \cite{BSW}, one eliminates the lapse by using its own equations of motion (this can be done when one expresses the Lagrangian in terms of $\dot g_{ab}$ and not in terms of the extrinsic curvature $K_{ab}$).
-There $E=\Lambda$ can be used, but one does not arrive exactly at an equation of the form \eqref{equ:jacobi_length}, because the analogous of the square root arising from the modulus in \eqref{equ:jacobi_length} would have to be placed outside of the spatial integral, not inside of it (see \eqref{BSW} below).

-In general I will call \emph{a Jacobi metric}, any metric in configuration space whose geodesics are extremal paths of the action.